kevingonzalez7997/Deployment_4/README.md

 With t2.medium resources in RAM have also been increased from 1GB to 4GB

 RAM After
 numerous test rounds RAM was never affected by more than 5%

+Results can be viewed [Here](https://github.com/kevingonzalez7997/Deployment_4/tree/main/results)

 ### Troubleshooting
 - Some of the issues that are likely to happen are requirements errors